choderalab/saltswap/README.md

 ```
     Directory that contains a set of tests and analyses for erratic performance on GPUs.
     Tests revealed code is fine.
+Further tests required in future.
 ```
 ## Authors